lucy-goblin/scriptbin/about.md

 ## Duration

-Pastes will stay for 30 days from their last view.</br>
+Pastes will stay for 24 hours from their creation.</br>
 They may be removed earlier and without notice.

 ## Privacy